geobtaa-archive/csw-to-geoblacklight/WindowsInstallation.md

 Download and run the pipreqs.py file using: python <path-to-file>\pipreqs.py

 + Note: pipreqs.py assumes default Python 2.7 configuration, and that requirements.txt is installed in C:\Python27\Scripts\csw-to-geoblacklight-master\  - Make any necessary changes to paths before running the script.

+Thank you to Cole Meyer from UMN OIT for these instructions.